MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/New-MgGroupDriveListColumn.md

 ## SYNOPSIS
 Create a column for a list\]\[list\] with a request that specifies a \[columnDefinition\]\[columnDefinition\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupDriveListColumn](/powershell/module/Microsoft.Graph.Beta.Files/New-MgBetaGroupDriveListColumn?view=graph-powershell-beta)

 ## SYNTAX